dinruz/social-links-profile/README.md

 ## Overview

-This is a solution for Social Links Profile challenge based on given instructions and the provided preview photos.
+This is a solution dor Social Links Profile challengr on [Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+Solution is based on given instructions and the provided preview photos.

 ### Screenshot